Level Setting Expectations for Purchasing Local Meat in Bulk

 Filling Out a Cut Sheet

-Once you have committed to purchasing the animal, typically the producer will be responsible for getting the animal to the butcher.
+Once you have committed to purchasing the animal, typically the producer will be responsible for transporting the animal to the butcher.
 At this time, you will need to fill out a cut sheet.
-A cut sheet is the road map the butcher will use to break down the carcass into the parts and pieces that you want, so it’s extremely beneficial to have some knowledge and understanding of parts of the carcasses to identify how you would like your meat cut up.
-This could include ground beef, chuck, sirloin or flank.
+A cut sheet is the road map the butcher will use to break down the carcass into the parts and pieces you want, so it is extremely beneficial to have some knowledge and understanding of carcass parts to clearly communicate how you would like your meat cut up.
+This will include things like asking for steaks or chops to be cut a certain thickness, roasts sized to a particular weight, and what type of ground product you want made with the trimmings.

 How Much Meat Comes Home

-The amount of meat that makes it to your home freezer can come as a surprise to many.
-The dressing percentage or the percent of the live animal weight that makes it to carcass weight is significantly less than the weight of the animal when it goes in to be processed.
-In beef cattle, about 62% of the live animal weight becomes the meat on the table with hogs dress around 75% and sheep around 55%.
-The dressing percentage is flexible and impacted by many factors.
-The amount of edible, usable lean protein is about 55-75% of the carcass weight, depending on how you choose to have your meat processed.
-Therefore, the amount taken home is only about 40% of the live animal’s weight.
+The amount of meat that makes it to a home freezer can come as a surprise to many folks.
+There is a significant loss right away when the animal is harvested.
+Dressing percent, or the percent of the live animal that makes it to carcass weight is roughly 62% in beef animals, 75% in hogs, and around 55% in lambs.
+However, there is still more loss that will occur during fabrication, or the breakdown of the carcass into the cuts we prepare for our meals.
+The amount of edible, usable lean protein is about 55-75% of the carcass weight and this number is highly variable depending on how you choose to have your meat processed (the cutsheet!).
+Therefore, the amount taken home is only about 40% of the animal’s live weight.

 Storage

 Adequate freezer space is essential.
-A half side of beef requires about eight cubic feet of freezer space, and a quarter would need about 4.5 cubic feet.
-Generally, meat will last in the freezer for up to a year.
-This means a large freezer is necessary in addition to the freezer in the fridge.
+A half side of beef requires about eight cubic feet of freezer space, and a quarter would need about four and one-half cubic feet.
+Generally speaking, meat will last in the freezer for up to a year, but with this amount of product on hand, a large chest or stand-up freezer is necessary in addition to the freezer in the refrigerator.

 Buying A Whole Beef Example

-If you negotiated to pay the current market price of $1.87/pound for a 1,400-pound live steer, you would owe the producer $2,618.
+If you negotiated to pay the current market price* of $1.87/pound for a 1,400-pound live steer, you would owe the producer $2,618.
 If that animal dressed 62%, the carcass would weigh about 868 pounds.
-The meat locker chargers $0.75/pound for processing plus a $100 processing fee so you would owe the processor a total of $751.
+The meat locker charges $0.75/pound for processing plus a $100 processing fee so you would owe the processor a total of $751.
 If roughly 65% of the carcass weight was converted to edible cuts, that’s approximately 560 pounds of take-home product.
-For roughly 560 pounds of meat, you are paying $3,369.
+For roughly 560 pounds of meat, you are paying $3,369, or an average $6.02 per pound

-Don’t let the price deter you from buying meat in bulk.
-With the right plan, ability to store and opportunities to use it, supporting local producers can have big benefits in the long run.
+Although buying meat in bulk can seem daunting and expensive up front, it can be a cost-effective way for families can consumers to obtain high quality protein.
+With the right plan, ability to store and opportunities to use the meat, supporting local producers can have big benefits in the long run.

 Buying meat in bulk from a local producer or locker can take time and effort.
 Many affairs must be lined up, including finding a source, finances to cover the purchase and long-term storage.